-Nepotism in Hiring and Contracting with Relatives Penalties - HEA 1005 - 2012
+Nepotism in Hiring and Contracting with Relatives Penalties

-- Failure to implement nepotism (IC 36-1-20.2-18) and disclosure requirements for contracts with relatives (IC 36-1-21-8): - "The Department of Local Government Finance may not approve: (1) the unit's budget; or (2) any additional appropriation for the unit; for the ensuing calendar year until the State Board of Accounts certifies to the Department of Local Government that the unit is in compliance..." - For more information, see IACT's "Guide on How to Comply With Indiana's Nepotism Law," which may be found on IACT's website, www.citiesandtowns.org.
+- Failure to implement nepotism (IC 36-1-20.2-18) and disclosure requirements for contracts with relatives (IC 36-1-21-8): - "The Department of Local Government Finance may not approve: (1) the unit's budget; or (2) any additional appropriation for the unit; for the ensuing calendar year until the State Board of Accounts certifies to the Department of Local Government that the unit is in compliance..." - For more information, see Aim's "Guide on How to Comply With Indiana's Nepotism Law."

-Internal Controls and Conflict of Interest Laws - HEA 1264 - 2015
+Internal Controls and Conflict of Interest Laws

-Beginning July 1, 2016, cities and towns must be in compliance with minimum level of internal control requirements developed by SBOA or risk not having their budgets approved by the Department of Local Government (DLFG).
+- Beginning July 1, 2016, cities and towns must be in compliance with minimum level of internal control requirements developed by SBOA or risk not having their budgets approved by the Department of Local Government (DLFG).
 First, the legislative body of a city or town must ensure that internal control standards and procedures are adopted by the city or town and that all personnel have received training regarding the internal controls standards and procedures.
-Under

-IC 5-11-1-27, "personnel" is defined as an officer or employee of a city or town whose official duties include receiving, processing, depositing, disbursing or otherwise having access to funds that belong to the federal government, state government, a political subdivision or another governmental entity.
-Second, the fiscal officer of a city or town must annually certify in writing that the minimum internal control standards and procedures have been adopted and that all personnel not otherwise on leave status have received the appropriate training.

-- After July 1, 2016, if an audit conducted SBOA finds that a city or town has not adopted internal control standards and procedures or the personnel of the city or town have not received the required training, SBOA is required to issue a comment in the city or town's examination report.
-If, during a subsequent audit, the SBOA finds that the internal control standards and procedures still have not been adopted or personnel have not received training, the city or town has 60 days to cure the violation or SBOA is required to notify DLFG of the violation.
-Such a notification prohibits DLFG from approving the city or town's budget or a supplement appropriation. - HEA 1264 also addresses the issue of volunteer firefighters and the Conflict of Interest law.
+Under IC 5-11-1-27, "personnel" is defined as an officer or employee of a city or town whose official duties include receiving, processing, depositing, disbursing or otherwise having access to funds that belong to the federal government, state government, a political subdivision or another governmental entity.
+Second, the fiscal officer of a city or town must annually certify in writing that the minimum internal control standards and procedures have been adopted and that all personnel not otherwise on leave status have received the appropriate training. - After July 1, 2016, if an audit conducted SBOA finds that a city or town has not adopted internal control standards and procedures or the personnel of the city or town have not received the required training, SBOA is required to issue a comment in the city or town's examination report.
+If, during a subsequent audit, the SBOA finds that the internal control standards and procedures still have not been adopted or personnel have not received training, the city or town has sixty (60) days to cure the violation or SBOA is required to notify DLFG of the violation.
+Such a notification prohibits DLFG from approving the city or town's budget or a supplement appropriation.

 Beginning July 1, 2015, the executive or member of the fiscal body of a city or town may serve as a volunteer firefighter for a volunteer fire department or a fire department that provides fire protection services to the city or town.
 However, a fiscal body member of a city or town who is also a volunteer firefighter for a fire department providing fire protection services to the city or town must abstain from voting on the city or town's budget and tax levies.
 Furthermore, if at least a majority of the members of the city or town's council are volunteer firefighters, the city or town's budget is frozen unless the executive of the city or town petitions the county fiscal body for an increase in the budget or for additional appropriations.